soulverteam/SoulverStringParsing/README.md

 ```

-## Using SoulverCore as a parser inside Swift Regex Builder (Xcode 14, Swift 5.7+)
+## Using SoulverCore as a parser inside Swift Regex Builder (coming in 5.7)

-SoulverCore can be used to parse data inside the Swift regex builder DSL.
+SoulverCore will be able to be used to parse data inside the Swift regex builder DSL coming in 5.7.
 This is often easier than figuring out how to match the format of your data with a regular expression.

 ```swift
 if #available(macOS 13.0, iOS 16.0, *) {